 Carousels have proven to be some of the most engaging post types across social media, from Instagram to Facebook.
 This is also the case for Twitter.
 Twitter carousels drove a 15% increase in click-throughs for website ads, and a 24% increase in installs-per-impressions for app download ads.
 Yet we’ve noticed that most brands and organizations don’t make use of carousel tweets.

 While Twitter carousels are exclusively available for users with a Twitter ad account, you don’t necessarily have to pay to use this feature.
 Here are some examples of Twitter carousels, including both carousel ads and organic (free) carousels.
 We hope these inspire you to create your very own!

 Table of content:

 Examples of different Twitter carousel formats

 Twitter carousels are made of up to 6 side-by-side visuals, across which you can swipe.
-The visuals are also clickable, with the link displayed below them.
+The visuals are also clickable, with the link displayed below them, helping you drive more traffic to your website.
 Within this format, there are different options that you can choose from.
 So let’s start by looking at what kind of carousels you can create with the below examples.

 Square Twitter carousels

 This is probably the most-used format for Twitter carousels.
 The large visuals take up the maximum available space, which helps grab people’s attention in the feed.